Come to Life (song)

 "Come to Life" is a song by American rapper Kanye West from his tenth studio album, Donda (2021).
 The song features overlapping pianos and guitar chords, as well as a sample of David Paul Moten's sermon.
 The lyrics allude to the emotional fallout from West's divorce, while showcasing themes of liberation and God.
-On the deluxe version, “Come to Life” features background vocals from American rapper Tyler, the Creator.
+On the deluxe version, "Come to Life" features background vocals from American rapper Tyler, the Creator.

 An accompanying music video was released on September 2, 2021.
 The video sees West being set on fire during the album's Soldier Field listening party, before he reunites with Kim Kardashian once he has been extinguished.
 In October 2021, West performed the song at a wedding reception in Venice.

 Composition and lyrics

 "Come to Life" is a gospel song.
 The instrumental features cascading, overlapping pianos and guitar chords.
 A sample of David Paul Moten's sermon is heard at the beginning, with it being used throughout the song.
 Moten later claimed that West and his team did not seek permission to use the sample prior to the song's release.
-At the midpoint, a piano solo is introduced, reportedly performed by sixth-grader Zen Micheline Hung.
-However, the credits for the song list Mark Williams as the performer.
+At the midpoint, a piano solo is introduced, which was originally reported to be played by sixth-grader Zen Micheline Hung despite the credits listing Mark Williams of Ojivolta as the performer.

 Lyrically, "Come to Life" features themes of liberation and God, while alluding to the emotional fallout from West's divorce from Kim Kardashian.
 Rolling Stones Paul Thompson writes, "it makes you want to send a concerned party to his mansion".
 West's vocals on the song are strained and high-pitched, with Rhian Daly from NME describing them as "full of regret and desperation".

 The version of the song featured on the deluxe version of Donda includes backing vocals from fellow American rapper Tyler, the Creator.